MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/manage-language-and-region.md

 ### Specify the supported languages in the app's manifest

 Specify the list of your app's supported languages in the [**Resources element**](https://msdn.microsoft.com/library/windows/apps/dn934770) of the app's manifest file (typically Package.appxmanifest), or Visual Studio automatically generates the list of languages in the manifest file based on the languages found in the project.
 The manifest should accurately describe the supported languages at the appropriate level of granularity.
-The languages listed in the manifest are the languages displayed to users in the Windows Store.
+The languages listed in the manifest are the languages displayed to users in the Microsoft Store.

 ### Specify the default language